Leclerc tank: History

 The second series started with Batch 6, with an added climate control system in the right rear of the turret.
 Batch 7 introduced a transmission system to the command vehicle, and a data system giving instantaneous vision of the state of all battle tanks and acquired targets.
 It also incorporated minor improvements in the visor.
 Batch 8 units had a modernised electronic system, and Batch 9 replaced the ATHOS thermal imaging with a SAGEM Iris providing better resolution.

 In 2003, the Greek army sought to acquire a new tank and tested the T-80U, T-84, Leclerc, M1A2 Abrams, Challenger 2E and Leopard 2A5.
 The Leclerc received a perfect score at the firing range, with 20 rounds fired from 1500 and at 2000 m away.
 Its hunter-kill test performance was weaker, with the Leclerc scoring 13 out of 20, compared with 17 for the Leopard.
 Both the Leclerc and Leopard sustained a nine-round-per-minute firing rate, higher than those of the other tanks.
 The Leclerc achieved a 500 km range, higher than the others.
 But price tags seemed to be a determining factor and the Greek Army selected the Leopard.

 All previous Leclerc batches were to be modernised to Batch 9 standards as of 2005.
-In 2004, Batch 10 was presented, incorporating a new armor package and information systems that could share the location of enemy and friendly units with all vehicles on the battlefield.
+In 2004, Batch 10 was presented, incorporating a new armour package and information systems that could share the location of enemy and friendly units with all vehicles on the battlefield.
 This was the beginning of the 96-unit third series.
 By 2007, 355 tanks were to have been operational, 320 of them incorporated in four regiments, each with 80 Leclercs.

 As of 2010, after a French defence review, each of the four regiments operated 60 Leclerc tanks for a total of 240 in operational units; with a further 100 in combat ready reserve.
 Due to financial cuts, only 254 tanks were fully operational in 2011.